NVSL/Swoop/doc/CoreClasses.rst

 Core Classes
 ===============

-These are the core base classes for Swoop IR.
+These are the core base classes of Swoop.

 .. toctree::